Lake Biwa: Area and use

 The area of this lake is about 670 km2.
-Small rivers drain from the surrounding mountains into Lake Biwa, and its main outlet is the Seta, which later becomes the Uji, combining with the Katsura and Kizu to become the Yodo River, which flows into the Seto Inland Sea at Osaka Bay.
+Small rivers drain from the surrounding mountains into Lake Biwa.
+Its main outlet is the Seta, which later becomes the Uji, combining with the Katsura and Kizu to become the Yodo River, which flows into the Seto Inland Sea at Osaka Bay.

 It serves as a reservoir for the cities of Kyoto and Ōtsu and is a valuable resource for nearby textile industries.
 It provides drinking water for about 15 million people in the Kansai region.
 Lake Biwa is a breeding ground for freshwater fish, including trout, and for the pearl culture industry.

 The Lake Biwa Canal, built in the late 1890s and later expanded during the Taishō era, played a crucial role in the revival of Kyoto's industrial life after a steep decline following the transfer of the capital to Tokyo.

 Lake Biwa is home to many popular beaches along the northwestern shore, in particular Shiga and Ōmi-Maiko.
 The Mizunomori Water Botanical Garden and the Lake Biwa Museum in Kusatsu are also of interest.

 The Lake Biwa Marathon took place annually in Ōtsu, the city at the southern end of the lake, from 1962 until 2021.